wisscot/LaoJi/Algorithms/_Categories.md

 ```
 Time: O(|V|^3)

 Negative weight cycle detect: if there is a negative weight cycle, then from some vertex to itself, it will be negative.
-So we noly need to check any(dist(u,u) ∀ u ∈ V) is negative.
+So we only need to check any(dist(u,u) ∀ u ∈ V) is negative.

 ## Minimum Spanning Tree (MST)